 Nestled midway down the East Coast, Virginia Beach is well within a day’s drive of most American cities.
 Finding your way to our three distinctive beaches is a breeze – just look to the map for directions and you’ll be enjoying Resort Beach, Sandbridge or Chesapeake Bay Beaches in no time.
-For a spectacular scenic approach from the north, be sure to check out the Chesapeake Bay Bridge Tunnel (please note that this route requires tolls).
+For a spectacular scenic approach from the north, be sure to check out the Chesapeake Bay Bridge Tunnel.
+Please note that the Chesapeake Bay Bridge Tunnel and the Elizabeth River Bridge Tunnel require tolls.

 Be the first to receive the inside scoop on funhappenings in Virginia Beach.